 The truth is, not many.

-In a fast-paced world punctuated by instant gratification, the speed of your WordPress website is a pivotal component to its success.
+In a fast-paced world punctuated by instant gratification, the speed of your WordPress website is a pivotal component of its success.
 But if fast loading times are so important, why is WordPress so slow?
 Probably because you aren’t using it right.

 Thankfully, WordPress performance tuning can be done in a matter of hours.
 Here is everything you need to know about slow WordPress website speeds and how to speed them up.